grasingerm/polya-mcmc/README.md

 It is a double well potential given by _U = a x<sup>4</sup> - b x<sup>2</sup> - f x_.

 ### trans-ex2.jl
-This example is a 1 DOF system with discrete translational semi-symmetries (_f_ small enough).
+This example is a 1 DOF system with discrete translational semi-symmetry (_f_ small enough).
 It is a periodic potential consisting of many wells given by _U = a_ cos(_n x_) _- f x_.

 ### D2-ex3.jl